 Failing to notify DFAS of a change of address or banking information can result in missing payments and a suspension of pay.
 Your retired pay will be suspended if DFAS has payment returned.
-By law, when a retired member is missing or there is no information concerning his or her whereabouts, the Retired Soldier's account must be suspended.
+By law, when a retired member is missing or there is no information concerning their whereabouts, the Retired Soldier's account must be suspended.